 Advantages of Underground Cables

 - Compared to overhead cables, underground cables are much safer.
-This is because underground electrical cables are not exposed to the many dangers that overhead power cables are exposed to.
+This is because underground electrical cables are not exposed to the many dangers that ead power cables are exposed to.

 - Underground transmission of electricity is associated with reliability.
 This is because instances of constant disruption in the supply of power as a result of storms or faults that are associated with overhead transmission lines are not common when power transmission lines are laid underground.